p0kR/valheim-server-docker/README.md

 If you find this repo useful, I'd love to hear back in a note how you're using it.
 If you use this repo to build on your own work, please provide a reference back to this repo's URL.

-Built images are provided on Docker Hub: [sethmachineio/valheim-server:latest](https://hub.docker.com/r/sethmachineio/valheim-server)
+Built images are provided on Docker Hub: [p0kr/valheim-server:latest](https://hub.docker.com/r/p0kr/valheim-server)

-I also have written a complete guide here that covers how to set up your own dedicated server at home: [Valheim Dedicated Server at Home Guide](https://sethmachine.gitlab.io/2021/02/11/host-valheim-with-docker/).
+The original author also has written a complete guide here that covers how to set up your own dedicated server at home: [Valheim Dedicated Server at Home Guide](https://sethmachine.gitlab.io/2021/02/11/host-valheim-with-docker/).

 ## Usage